Gops319/Fetch_DE/README.md

 **3. How can this application scale with a growing dataset?**

-- If consumer scaling matches with partitions, increase partitions to be able to scale the consumer horizontally, as it can't be scaled vertically anymore.
+- If the application can't be scaled vertically, and the number of consumers per group matches with partitions, increase the number of partitions.